blcu-nlp/GEC-Reading-List/README.md

 * Jianshu Ji, Qinlong Wang, Kristina Toutanova, YongenGong, Steven Truong, and Jianfeng Gao.
 2017.
 [A nested attention neural hybrid model for grammatical error correction.](https://www.aclweb.org/anthology/P17-1070.pdf).
 In Proceedings of the 55th Annual Meeting of the Association for ComputationalLinguistics.
 Association for Computational Linguistics, pages 753–762.(LM in rerank)

+*  Masahiro Kaneko, Masato Mita, Shun Kiyono, Jun Suzuki, Kentaro Inui.
+2020.
+[Encoder-Decoder Models Can Benefit from Pre-trained Masked Language Models in Grammatical Error Correction](https://arxiv.org/pdf/2005.00987.pdf).
+In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, pages 4248–4254 July 5 - 10, 2020. c 2020 Association for Computational Linguistics.(BERT)

 <h2 id="OTHER"> OTHER </h2>